ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt1.md

 The default monospace font not only lives in code editors and terminals, but also quite prevalently in modern browsers.
-Many websites, such as StackOverflow and GitHub, uses CSS rules to target the font family to show in code blocks.
+Many websites, such as StackOverflow and GitHub, use CSS rules to target the font family to show in code blocks.
 A simple example would be: